About Gap Filler

 People, People, People – it’s all about people who make things happen!

-Christchurch City Council, Creative New Zealand, Canterbury Community Trust, Todd Foundation, Tindall Foundation, Te Whanau Trust, Community Arts Funding Scheme, Christchurch Creative Communities, Earthquake Appeal Trust and various donations (including $10K plus from Urban Paving’s SILTY fundraiser).
-WE THANK YOU!
+Funding for the core team and functions of Gap Filler has come from Christchurch City Council, Creative New Zealand, Canterbury Community Trust, the Todd Foundation, the Tindall Foundation, Te Whanau Trust, Community Arts Funding Scheme, Christchurch Creative Communities, The Vodafone Canterbury Earthquake Fund and various donations (including $10K plus from Urban Paving’s SILTY fundraiser).

 Trent Hiles – Lead Project Coordinator